Profits and Purpose Benefits of Doing Social Good

 Are You In Business for Profits and Purpose?

 Profits and purpose are both needed for survival and success, especially with the degree of greed, hatred and self-deception that are so prevalent.
-If you are intent to startup with purpose, then you have to be sure that you have the right understanding of what’s going on the in society, exercise right thought about the contribution the firm can make to a better world.
-Be sure to say the right thing about WHY you are doing what you’re doing, and how the brand you sell fits your purpose.
+If you are intent to startup with purpose, then you have to be sure that you have the right understanding of what’s going on in society, exercise right thought about the contribution the firm can make to a better world.
+Be sure to say the right thing about why you are doing what you’re doing, and how the brand you sell fits your purpose.

 That is not enough, though.
 Your actions in the light of all that reflection have to be right.
 Everything about the employment you offer has to be right.
 The company has to put in the right amount of effort to ensure that words and action coincide.
-Everyone in the business has be mindful about what’s happening and apply the right level of concentration to make sure that all the commitment to doing the right things impels the venture to flourish.4
+Everyone in the business has be mindful about what’s happening and apply the right level of concentration to make sure that all the commitment to doing the right things impels the venture to flourish.4 Words like respect, fairness, honesty, and compassion will be inherent in the way the business operates.

 Values Not Lived are Value-less